Moose Mason: Character's background

 In earlier stories, there was a similar character called Lunk who had a reddish crew cut and a slightly leaner build.

 In some stories one of the gang, usually Archie, asks for Moose's help with a problem that can only be solved by means of the big guy's strength or intimidating presence.
 In "Guardian Devil," Archie and Betty meet a runaway child whose hospitalized mother left the boy in her brother's care, but the uncle locked the boy in his room and had wild parties in the house—until Archie brought Moose over to straighten things out; after manhandling the uncle, the intimidating Moose sends the partygoers running with the simple exclamation "Scat!".
 In another story, Archie had tracked down two thugs who robbed the Chok'lit Shoppe, using a description given by Jughead, whom the cops had found in the store and initially accused.
 The thugs had just started beating Archie when Moose showed up; he picked the thugs up effortlessly and took them to the police station.

 While Moose is easily angered and will threaten to hurt those who upset him, he is very kind, loyal, and compassionate.
 He is always willing to help somebody in need, and he constantly protects his friends from bullies (often without using punches).
-He also cares for the well being of animals and small children.
+He also cares for the well-being of animals and small children.
 In one story, two young children vandalize a classroom in Riverdale High School but Moose takes the blame for them.

 Moose is friends with Archie Andrews who is his teammate in sports and very loyal to him, Jughead Jones, Dilton Doiley and Betty Cooper.

 Family

 Moose is the son of Jerry and Marilyn Mason.

 Like most characters, Moose has a sibling who is only featured a few times.
 Marsha Mason, Moose's freshman sister, is featured in Betty and Veronica Double Digest #20 in "Moose's Sister" (Parts 1 & 2).
 Marsha starts school at Riverdale High School, and Reggie Mantle began dating her.
 After two weeks of dating, Moose finds out and beats up Reggie for dating his sister.
 Marsha has been seen before as a cameo in comics.

-In the New Riverdale era, Moose has 5 siblings that appeared in Reggie and Me miniseries and Big Moose one shot comic.
+In the New Riverdale era, Moose is the oldest of 5 and has 4 younger siblings that appeared in Reggie and Me miniseries and Big Moose one shot comic.

 In one story, Moose's great-grandfather is revealed as Lazlo Kharandashikov.
 At Ellis Island, afraid of being turned away because of his long name, he gives it as Lazlo Mannson, after a passing ice cream wagon.
 The official changes this further to Leslie Mason.
 He departs Ellis Island for Chicago.

 In one story Moose is shown to have two large, shaggy hounds as pets.